 - Meditate or go for a walk during the time you'd usually spend commuting.

-- Keep your desk in a space where you can physically shut the door or block the view of the desk so you can better separate work and life.
+- Keep your desk or primary work area in a space where you can physically shut the door or block the view of the desk so you can better separate work and life.

 These rituals will help signal to your mind when it is time to think about work and when it is time to rest.